ClickHouse/clickhouse-docs/docs/en/cloud/security/aws-privatelink.md

 To add an endpoint, proceed to the [next](#add-endpoint-id-to-services-allow-list) step.

-To remove an endpoint, open **organization details -> Private Endpoints** and delete endpoint.
+To remove an endpoint, open **Organization details -> Private Endpoints** and click the delete button to remove the endpoint.

 ![endpoints](./images/pe-remove-private-endpoint.png)